pureconfig/pureconfig/modules/cats/src/main/tut/README.md

 ```tut:book
 loadConfig[MyVecConfig](conf)
 ```

+### Using cats type class instances for readers and writers

 In order to to put in scope the `cats` type classes for our readers and writers and extend the latter with the extra operations provided by `cats`, we need some extra imports: